davidfox87/eks-terraform-tfjob-katib-argo/README.md

 This tutorial guides you through tuning and training a classification model on the MNIST dataset with Keras in a single node CPU instance running containerized training modules (Keras framework).

+This work forms the first step in building out training and inference workflows with Argo.

 1. Create Kind cluster with Kubernetes v1.25.2
 ```